jameslockwood/module/README.md

 ###Creating a `Module` Constructor
 We create a Module by extending the module constructor.
 We pass in an object literal containing properties and methods we wish to place on it's prototype.

-The example below shows how we'd create a simple module that represents an application which consisting of:
+In the example below we'll create a simple module that represents an email-client application that consists of:
 - A chat sub-module
 - An email sub-module
 - A notifications sub-module

-In this example, we create all of our sub modules and wire them together using event selectors in the `events` property.
+Within the module, we'll add all of our above sub modules.
+Using the event selectors in the `events` property the added sub-modiles are then automatically wired together, mediator style.
+Finally, we'll then start all of the sub-modules.

 ```JavaScript
 var App = Module.extend({